How to Create a Retirement Budget So You Don’t Run Out Money

 You should also factor taxes into your retirement budget.
 Aside from paying yearly property taxes if you own a home, you’ll also owe income tax on withdrawals from traditional IRAs and 401(k)s.

 Your taxes will vary with your income.
 Research the tax rates in your area and compare them to your income level so you won’t be surprised when tax bills arrive.
 Getting tax advice from a financial professional is another smart move.

 Housing costs are also important.
 Your home might be paid off, but budgeting for ongoing home repairs is a good idea.
 Those unexpected expenses add up quickly.

-And of course, now that you have an influx in free time, you can pursue the things you’ve always wanted to do — which means additional expenses.
+And of course, now that you have an influx in free time, you can pursue the things you’ve always wanted to do — which means additional expenses in retirement.

-Make Room for Fun in Your Retirement Budget
+Make Room for Fun Things in Your Retirement Budget

 A big part of retirement planning is determining what type of lifestyle you want to have when you’re no longer working 40 hours a week.

 Do you want to travel?
 Spend more time with your grandkids?
 Explore a new hobby?
 After you’ve covered your essential expenses, how you spend what’s left in your retirement budget is totally up to you.